 - Abdominal cramping.

-If doctors suspect an ovarian teratoma, they are likely to order certain blood tests to detect tumor markers.
-They may also recommend conducting medical imaging studies of the pelvic area to look for any visible abnormalities.
+If doctors suspect an ovarian teratoma, they are likely to order specific blood tests to detect tumor markers.
+They may also recommend conducting medical imaging studies of the pelvic area to look for visible abnormalities.

-If there is a tumor present, surgery is usually the recommended treatment option to remove the tumor.
+If a tumor is present, surgery is usually the recommended treatment option to remove cancer.
 In general, laparoscopic surgery is the preferred curative option and allows surgeons to make several minor incisions (to access the area).

-Eliminate growth, look for signs of metastasis (spread to other regions) and finally close the operated points.
+Eliminate growth, look for signs of metastasis (spread to other regions), and close the operating points.
 With this approach, the time needed for recovery is usually less.
 Victims also experience less scarring and pain.

-In certain patients, the lump grows large enough to lead to ovarian torsion.
+The lump grows large enough to lead to ovarian torsion in certain patients.
 This is a medical emergency in which the ovary twists in its stem and interrupts the blood supply to the ovary.

 Victims experience severe pain and may be highly susceptible to acute complications such as infertility and abdominal infections.
 If patients do not receive treatment on time, they may suffer the following problems:

 In these cases, surgery is needed as an emergency treatment to eliminate growth and cure torsion.
 If possible, surgeons will try to save the ovary.

 These bulges arise from sperm or eggs.
 These may contain undeveloped tissue or several mature tissues, including hair, fat, muscles, glands, and teeth.
 Cystic Teratoma can also be called a dermoid cyst or a mature teratoma.

 It is more likely to be part of well-defined tissue forms and to be benign or cystic rather than solid.
 The package has closed regions, which can be filled with liquid.